sherinur/soar-system/backend/auth_service/README.md

 - github.com/caarlos0/env/v7 v7.1.0 (for config .env parsing)

-- s3conn in pkg (to setup local s3 storage)
+- postgrecon in pkg (for connection to psql)

+- github.com/sethvargo/go-password (for password generation)